 Think of a browser strategy like an oil change for your car.
 The longer you leave the old oil in the engine, or the lower it gets, the higher the risk that you could damage the engine (internal) and risk an unexpected roadside breakdown (external).

 You need a plan, just like that every 3000 miles rule-of-thumb for your oil changes.
-A regular assessment of the browsers in use by your employees, as well as the browsers you may be supporting to conduct your ecommerce or transactional websites is crucial.
+A regular assessment of the browsers in use by your employees, as well as the browsers you may be supporting to conduct your e-commerce or transactional websites is crucial.
+Educating your employees on important things like changing their browsers and updating security are good habits to get into.
 Identifying your minimum thresholds are as important to maintain as the oil in the engine of your car.